jobergner/backent-cli/README.md

 - the generated code should prefix user defined names (or in some other way alter them to be unique) so they do not conflict with local variables
 - find out if sync.Pool is helpful for managing tree structs (cause theyre very big)
 - are objects with no direct usage (only references) root objects?
+- is redeclaring via getter always necessary, or only after exported methods were used